shagabutdinov/sublime-enhanced/readme.md

 ### Service note

 Gihub.com was banned in Russia.
-It still works in my office but it can not last for long, because no sane service provider would break russian law.
+It still works in my office but it can not last for long, because no sane internet provider would break russian law.
 So I doubt that I can handle pull requests and issues after github will be finally blocked.
 This will last for unknown time.
 Sorry for inconvenience.

 ### Quick demos